A theory of nonequilibrium steady states in quantum chaotic systems: Numerical experiments in random matrices

-Fig.~\ref{fig:variance}(a) plots $\ln\left(\Sigma \epsilon^2\right)$ vs. $\ln\epsilon$ for different coupling between reservoirs.
+Fig.~\ref{fig:variance}(a) plots $\ln\left(\Sigma \epsilon^2\right)$ vs. $\ln\epsilon$ for different coupling strength.
 The curve for $\sigma_c=0.01\sigma$ (weak coupling) is significantly distinguished from that for $\sigma_c=0.1\sigma$ (strong coupling).
-The former displays a clear platform at small $\epsilon$, verifying the NESSH scaling law.
-At $\sigma_c=0.04\sigma$, the platform is also clear but its position moves to the middle of the domain.
+The former displays a clear plateau at small $\epsilon$, verifying the NESSH scaling law.
+At $\sigma_c=0.04\sigma$, the plateau is also clear but its position moves to the middle of the domain.
 But the curve for $\sigma_c=0.1\sigma$ has a slope of $2$ in almost the whole domain of $\epsilon$, i.e. $\Sigma$ keeps a constant.
 In the strong coupling regime (the coupling increases with the system's size), the two reservoirs are in fact a unity.
 The energy flow then has no upper bound in thermodynamic limit.
 The initial imbalance can always be removed in finite period.
-Therefore, all the initial states are typical states and will thermalize in the long time limit. $\Sigma$ being a constant in the strong coupling regime meets our expectation.
+Therefore, all the initial states are typical states and will thermalize in the long time limit. $\Sigma$ being a constant in the strong coupling regime is consistent with our theory.
 In fact, atypical states or NESS can be only found in the weak coupling regime.